lambdaclass/concrete/ROADMAP.md

       programs, compatibility suites, external-user programs, benchmark
       workloads, and reference/oracle data that would bloat the compiler repo.
-      Do not create this repo until modules/imports, `Concrete.toml`, `concrete test`, bytes/text/path, collections, and basic diagnostics are usable.
+      Do not create this repo until modules/imports, `Concrete.toml`, `concrete test`, bytes/text/path, collections, stdlib core APIs, and basic diagnostics are usable.
 The first external-user workload in this repo is the external-validation-gate trial from the cross-cutting checkpoint.
 The repo must pin a Concrete compiler/toolchain version and be validated by release CI so it does not silently rot as the language changes.